sree249/Saturate-code/README.md

  ## Relevant papers include:
  1. Krause, A., McMahan, H. B., Guestrin, C., & Gupta, A. (2008).
 Robust Submodular Observation Selection.
 Journal of Machine Learning Research, 9(12).
  2. He, X., & Kempe, D. (2018).
 Stability and robustness in influence maximization.
 ACM Transactions on Knowledge Discovery from Data (TKDD), 12(6), 1-34.
+ 3. Goyal, A., Lu, W., & Lakshmanan, L. V. (2011, March).
+Celf++ optimizing the greedy algorithm for influence maximization in social networks.
+In Proceedings of the 20th international conference companion on World wide web (pp. 47-48).

 ## Software requirements:
 Most should be available under anaconda standard releases.